zevv/npeg/README.md

   rules apply.

-* NPeg checks the size of the total grammar, and if it thinks it is too large it will fail compilation with the error message `NPeg: grammar too complex`
+* NPeg checks the size of the total grammar, and if it thinks it is too large it will fail compilation with the error message `NPeg: grammar too complex`.

 Check the section "Compile-time configuration" below for more details about too complex grammars.